Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 saveRDS(combined_subjects, "data/IPF_cell_atlas/combined_subjects.rds")
 ```

-New we must generate a new list of all cell information with the
+Now we must generate a new list of all cell information with the
 addition of new subject identification.
 This object is also stored as an
 RDS object